SungJJinKang/Fast_Runtime_Type_Casting_cpp/README.md

 # Fast Runtime Type Casting

-This Library give you C++ Fast Runtime Type Casting faster than dynamic_cast.
+This library give you C++ Fast Runtime Type Casting faster than dynamic_cast ( similar to Unreal Engine's CastTo, IsChildOf ).
 You don't need RTTI compiler option.
 You can apply this library to your project with only two code lines for each class.

 ## Features

 1. Fast Dynamic Cast ( similar to Unreal Engine's CastTo )
-2. No Runtime Overhead for evaluating Class hierarchy information. ( Class Hierarchy Information is evaluated at compile time )
+2. No Runtime Overhead for evaluating class hierarchy information. ( Class Hierarchy Information is evaluated at compile time )

 ## Performance